A guest post by Jera Brown

 And then a private endeavor became more and more public.
 I read books like Kelly Brown Douglas’s Sexuality and the Black Church and began to see how societal opinions of sexuality are politically motivated and used to oppress groups of people.
 And I sought out organizations like Christian Feminism Today that are active at the intersection of sexuality and faith.

-I now consider myself an activist in this area and make my own journey public through a personal blog, scarletchurch.com, about being a queer non-monogamous Christian, and sacredandsubversive.net, a multi-faith blog that I edit, which offers queer perspectives on the future of faith communities.
+I now consider myself an activist in this area and edit a multi-faith blog, Sacred and Subversive, which offers queer perspectives on the future of faith communities.

-Because of these two projects, I was awarded a blogger’s scholarship to the Woodhull Foundation’s annual Sexual Freedom Summit, (#SFS17) a conference on a range of issues related to sexual rights and promoting healthy sexuality.
+Because of this project, I was awarded a blogger’s scholarship to the Woodhull Foundation’s annual Sexual Freedom Summit, (#SFS17) a conference on a range of issues related to sexual rights and promoting healthy sexuality.
 The topic of religion came up in many ways at the summit.

 For instance, medical physician Dr. Willie Parker, author of Life’s Work: A Moral Argument for Choice, discussed why his faith led him to dedicate his career to providing abortion services in low-service areas of Mississippi, Alabama, and Georgia.

 Queer Muslim activists Noor and Elias Bean presented on how Western attempts at promoting sex positive values often dismiss other perspectives, limiting what a healthy sexuality could look like.